-Valdosta State University, founded in 1906, is a public institution located on a 168 urban campus in Valdosta, Georgia.
-Valdosta State is one of two regional institutions that exist in the University System of Georgia, and is accredited by the Commission on Colleges of the Southern Associations of Colleges and Schools.
-Many of the university’s academic programs are also accredited by national professional organizations.
+Valdosta State University, founded in 1906, is a public institution located on an urban campus in Valdosta, Georgia.
+Valdosta State is one of two regional institutions that exist in the University System of Georgia.
 Throughout its history, Valdosta State University has been known as South Georgia State Normal College, Georgia State Woman’s College, Valdosta State College, and the institution got its current name in 1993.

 Sector Of Institution:Public, 4-year or above